broadinstitute/fungal-wdl/gatk4/README.md

 ## Workflows

 There are two possible options to run the pipeline.
 1. Run the whole pipeline in one go: Run `fungal_variant_calling-gatk4FULL` on a participant set.
+(For diploid genomes, the fungal-variant-call-gatk4-diploid.3.wdl can be used).
 2. Run the pipeline in two steps: First, run the `fungal_variant_calling-gatk4Part1` on individual participants to call variants using HaplotypeCaller.
 Then, form a participant set and produce a joint called vcf with `fungal_variant_calling-gatk4Part2`.
 This allows samples to added to joint-calls at a later date without having to run the computationally intensive HaplotypeCaller step on the whole set again.

 ## About